ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/storing-data-in-index.markdown

 {INFO Default `Storage` value for each field is `FieldStorage.No`.
 Keep in mind that storing fields will increase disk space usage. /}

 {INFO:Info}
-If **the projection requires only the fields that are stored** then the document will not be loaded from the storage and the query results will come directly from the index.
-This can increase query performance (at the cost of disk space used).
+If **the projection requires only the fields that are stored**, then the document will not be loaded from the storage and the query results will come directly from the index.
+This can increase query performance at the cost of disk space used.
 {INFO/}

-## Related articles
+## Related Articles

 - [Boosting](../indexes/boosting)
 - [Analyzers](../indexes/using-analyzers)